kivanccakmak/plate_track/README.md

 #plate-track
 ------------
-Ultimate goal is construct software for automatic garage door, which would use alive camera to recognize cars and ardunio to open door.
+Ultimate goal is constructing a software for autonomous garage door which would use alive camera to recognize entering car and ardunio to open the door.

 Currently, offline plate recording is done.